Living abroad, studying under pressure or facing change can stir unexpected emotions.

 Some parts of us don't cross borders easily.

-And growing up — or studying — between languages and cultures can be disorienting.
+Growing up or studying between languages and cultures can be disorienting.

 Do you have problems studying?